Claremont Graduate University: Arts & Humanities

 The School of Arts and Humanities includes departments in the fields of Art, Arts Management, Religion, History, English, Music, Cultural Studies, Archival Studies, Media Studies, and Applied Women's Studies.
 These subjects have an interest in interdisciplinary studies that provide disciplinary depth as well as cross-disciplinary flexibility.

 In the Department of Religion, students can earn a degree with a focus in Mormon Studies, Catholicism, Islamic Studies, History of Christianity, Hebrew Bible, Indic Studies, Coptic Studies, Zoroastrianism; additional programs include Women's Studies in Religion, Religion and American Politics, Ethics and Culture, and Philosophy of Religion and Theology.

 Social Science, Policy & Evaluation

 SSSPE encompasses the Division of Politics and Economics and the Division of Behavioral and Organizational Sciences.
 SSSPE offers M.A. and Ph.D. programs in Political Science, American Politics & Political Philosophy, Public Policy & Evaluation, International Studies (Comparative and/or World Politics), International Political Economy, Economics, Global Commerce & Finance, and joint degrees with MBA.
 SSSPE offers the first Ph.D. and M.A. concentrations in the Western United States focused on the Science of Positive Psychology..
-The program also offers the first Ph.D. degree in neuroeconomics which bridges economics, psychology, and public policy.
+The program also offers the first Ph.D. degree in neuroeconomics which bridges economics, psychology, and cognitive neuroscience.